vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 - We then we iterate thru the input pairs and populate the adjacency list with edges.
 - Since the graph is undirected, we need to add each edge twice, since a is b's neighbors.
 Then b is a's neighbor too.
 - After this we need to iterate thru each node and explore all its neighbors.
-- As we encounter nodes we use this boolean visited array to make the nodes that we have seen.
+- As we encounter nodes we use a boolean visited array to mark the nodes that we have seen.
 - As we finish exploring all the connected components, we increment by 1.
-- Visited array prevents us from double counting a connected components and
-- the for loop prevents from missing one of the connected component.
+- Visited array prevents us from double counting a connected components and the for loop prevents from missing one of the connected component.

-- Within the DFS, you mark the current node as visited and then you get the list of neighbors from the adjacency list.
+- Within the DFS, we mark the current node as visited and then get the list of neighbors from the adjacency list.
-- We DFS into the one we have not seen.
+- We then DFS into the node we have not seen.
-- Once all of them are visited. the DFS calls will automatically stop and then we are done.
+- Once all the nodes are visited, the DFS calls will stop.
+We are done.

 - Calling DFS in a graph is no different from trees.
 It involves some setup with adjacency list and a visited array.

 Implementation
 ```
     public int countComponents(int n, int[][] edges) {
-        if(n==0)
-            return 0;
+        if(n==0) return 0;

-        // Initialize adjList
+        // Initialize the adj lists to be empty
         Map<Integer, List<Integer>> adjList = new HashMap<>();
         for (int i=0; i < n; i++){
             adjList.put(i, new ArrayList<Integer>());
         }
+        //  Iterate thru the input pairs to populate the adjacency list with edges, adding each edge twice - undirected graph
         for (int i=0;i<edges.length; i++){
             int[] edge = edges[i];
             adjList.get(edge[0]).add(edge[1]);
             adjList.get(edge[1]).add(edge[0]);
         }
+        // A boolean visited array to mark the nodes that we have seen.
         int[] visited = new int[n];

         int connectedComponents = 0;
+        // visited array prevents us from double counting a connected components and the for loop prevents from missing one of the connected component
         for (int i=0; i<n; i++){
             if (visited[i] == 0) {
                 dfs(i, adjList, visited);